 • PwrPak7D-E2: The PwrPak7D-E2 combines dual antenna GNSS and INS hardware in a single enclosure to provide an easy to deploy SPAN GNSS+INS and ALIGN system.
 The PwrPak7D-E2 uses an OEM7720 receiver card to deliver scalable high precision positioning and heading, and an Epson G370N IMU to deliver accelerometer and gyroscope measurements.
 The Epson G370N is a high-performance MEMS IMU that provides higher data rates and improved SPAN performance.

 • PwrPak7M: The PwrPak7M is a variant of the PwrPak7 receiver with the Wi-Fi radio and 16 GB of internal memory removed.
-There are M variants of all six versions of the PwrPak7.
+There are M variants for all versions of the PwrPak7 apart from the E2 models.
 For example, a PwrPak7M-E1 is a PwrPak7-E1 with no Wi-Fi and no internal memory for onboard log storage.

 • PwrPak7Q: The PwrPak7Q is a variant of the PwrPak7 receiver with the Wi-Fi radio removed.
 There are two versions of the PwrPak7Q.
 The PwrPak7Q-E2 uses an OEM7700 receiver card and an Epson G370N IMU to provide an easy to deploy, high performing SPAN GNSS+INS system.
 The PwrPak7DQ-E2 uses a dual antenna OEM7720 receiver card and Epson G370N IMU to provide an easy to deploy, high performing SPAN GNSS+INS and ALIGN system.